jacklul/pihole-updatelists/README.md

 String values should be put between `" "`, otherwise weird things might happen.

 You can also give paths to the local files instead of URLs, for example setting `WHITELIST_URL` to `/home/pi/whitelist.txt` will fetch this file from filesystem.

-### Multiple configurations

-You can specify alternative config file by passing the path to the script through `config` parameter: `pihole-updatelists --config=/home/pi/pihole-updatelists2.conf` - this combined with different `COMMENT` string can allow multiple script configurations for the same Pi-hole instance.

 ### Multiple list URLs